The Most Magnificent Train Rides in America

 Distance: 1,995 miles

-Desertscapes aren't for everyone, but if you're into grand vistas of red rocks and cacti, this might be the most scenic train route in America.
-It starts off in Louisiana bayou country, then chugs through the expansive Southwestern deserts of West Texas, New Mexico, and Arizona.
+If you're into grand vistas of red rocks and cacti, this desert-heavy itinerary might be the most scenic train route in America.
+It starts off in Louisiana bayou country then chugs through the expansive Southwestern deserts of West Texas, New Mexico, and Arizona over the course of 48 hours.
 During peak season, national park guides are on board to explain the history and geography of the region, and you're welcome to step off at Big Bend or Saguaro National Parks if you want a closer look.

 Chicago, Illinois to Seattle, Washington